py-bootcamp/webhooks-and-websockets/README.md

 # Websockets and Webhooks in Python

-Here you can find some code snippets of my presentation about websockets and webhooks in Python.
+Snippets of my presentation about websockets and webhooks in Python.

 `Tested with Python 3.8`.